-The overall objectives of support for the cultural sector are to
+The overall objectives of support to the cultural sector are to:

-Based on lessons learnt and recommendations made during consultations held in recent years with ACP artists' representatives and professionals as well as entrepreneurs from the cultural sectors, different initiatives for ACP countries have been launched.
-These provide targeted funding to address the needs identified and seize the opportunities at hand.
-Special attention is given to vocational training, job creation, market access and integration of cultural and creative industries into the formal economy.
+Based on lessons learnt and recommendations drawn up following consultations with ACP artists and entrepreneurs across cultural sectors, the EU has launched various initiatives for ACP countries.
+These provide targeted funding, in particular for vocational training, job creation, market access and integration of cultural and creative industries into the formal economy.

 Programmes and projects